codermarcos/log-booky-iac/README.md

 * `./bin` has the instance for the stack
 * `./lib` has code to create the infrastructure (ex.: Cognito, Dynamo, maybe an S3 etc...)
+* `cdk.json` file tells the CDK Toolkit how to execute the app

 ### 💪 Dev Team